-(d) Grant Revenue
+(d) Contributions Revenue

 Revenue from restricted grants is recognized when the expenses are incurred under the terms of the grant.
-Amounts unspent are recorded in the statement of financial position as deferred revenue.
-Revenue from operating grants is generally recognized when received.
+Amounts unspent are recorded in the statements of financial position as net assets with donor restrictions.
+Revenue from operating grants is generally recognized when a release from restriction occurs.
 These grants are subject to review and audit by various funding sources.
 Adjustments, if any, are recognized in the year they are known.